Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">3/9/2024</td>
+<td align="center">3/10/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/tales-of-wedding-rings/episode-7-episode-7-923203">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/mr-villains-day-off/episode-10-matters-of-justice-918308">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Satou visits Maasa, the Land of Water, and unexpectedly ends up marrying Saphir, the Ring<br>Princess.
-Saphir believes she needs the Ring King's power to save her homeland from being<br>controlled by the Gisaras Empire.</p>
+<p align="center">Mr. Villain takes a day off from his day off, as the Rangers take the<br>spotlight and reflect on how they came to be where they are today.
+It turns<br>out that family dynamics can be tricky, even for superheroes.</p>
 </td>
 </tr>
 </table>